I'm now represented by Jill Corcoran of Jill Corcoran Literary Agency.

 As a teacher, I got students outside as much as possible, took them on mind-opening field trips, and exposed them to people from all walks of life.
 During the summer and school vacations, I traveled to many developing countries.
 During each trip, I interacted with the locals and explored the natural world.
 So far I have traveled to the Philippines, the United Kingdom, Canada, Ecuador, Niger, Peru, Morocco, India, Italy, and rural Alaska (I know, I know…it’s the same country I live in, but it’s vastly different than living in Southeastern Massachusetts).
 In none of these places did I ride a tour bus.
 In all of these places, I interacted with the locals.
 I encourage you to do the same, whenever you’re out and about.
 You don’t need to travel to Africa to go on a safari- explore what nature has to offer right in your home town!
 And, go ahead, try that new Indian restaurant down the street.
 You never know what you might find.

 Explore nature and culture, wherever you are.

 Explore that empty lot, arroyo, or tidal pool.

 When you’re in a new town, county, or country…

 Do what the locals do.
 Get off the tour bus and onto the city bus.

 It’s an amazing place.

 You never know what you might find.

 Note: I will often mention local businesses or suggest books or other websites.
 In all cases, I offer these suggestions without any financial benefit to me.
 I will only suggest resources that I find valuable.
-If I ever recommend something by a friend (for example, my friend Alison's blog), I will be up front and tell you she's my friend).
+If I ever recommend something by a friend, I will be up front and tell you the person is a friend.